-- Demonstrate your ability to articulate a technical position and support it with scholarly arguments. - Demonstrate interpersonal and team interaction skills.
+- Demonstrate your ability to articulate a technical position and support it with scholarly arguments. - Demonstrate interpersonal and interaction skills with your classmates.

 It is also hoped that students will...

 Human Dimension

 - embrace difficulty and be persistent in solving problems. - share their own ideas and understandings with others and recognize the value of alternative and conflicting ideas.